MirMedeiros/Cohort_Chef/README.md

 A summary of the run will be written to final_report.txt, please check this file to ensure the pipeline ran with no errors.

-Your QCd files along with some QC summaries will be found in your indicated output direcory along with the **custom_report.html** where you will find a full explanation of your cohort QC.
+Your QCd files along with some QC summaries will be found in your indicated output directory along with the **custom_report.html** where you will find a full explanation of your cohort QC.

-Happy cooking!
+Happy cooking! 🍳